 - As the tailless gene only determines the presence of an altered tail length, what is the genetic basis for some Manx cats having a rumpy tail, some having a stumpy tail and some a long (but not quite full length) tail?

 - In the individual cats we sequence, can we find any genetic basis for any health problems they have?

 The results of our experiments will be peer-reviewed and published in a scientific journal.
-We’re sure that along the way we’ll also find more questions in the genome data and we’ll be submitting a copy of the genomes to NCBI so that scientists all around the world can benefit from the Isle of Man’s first genome project.
+We’re sure that along the way we’ll also find more questions in the genome data and we’ll be submitting a copy of the genomes to NCBI so that scientists all around can benefit from the Isle of Man’s first genome project.